mycrocast/webplayer-documentation/vi.md

 &nbsp;

-### mcc-loading-anim
+### mcc-loading-animation

 Adjusts the properties of the loading animation within the loading animation wrapper.
-To change the color you have to use the ```--color``` property.
+To change the color you have to use the ```--animation-color``` property.

 Example:

 ```
-mycrocast-vi-player::part(mcc-loading-anim) {
+mycrocast-vi-player::part(mcc-loading-animation) {
-    --anim-color: #ff2000;
+    --animation-color: #ff2000;
 }
 ```